 4. A two (2) parent household eligible for K-TAP based on the deprivation of incapacity, pursuant to 921 KAR 2:006, shall meet the number of hours of participation in a work activity listed in paragraph (a) of this subsection.

 (c) In accordance with 45 C.F.R.
-261.2, to be in compliance with the program participation requirement in Kentucky Works, a countable activity may include:
+261.2, to be in compliance with the participation requirement in KWP, a countable activity may include:

 1. Unsubsidized employment;

 7. Full-time enrollment, as defined by the educational institution or program, in post-secondary or vocational education not to exceed twelve (12) cumulative months;

 8. Full or part-time enrollment, as defined by the educational institution or program, in postsecondary or vocational education at any time if combined with an activity pursuant to subparagraph 1 through 4 and 6 of this paragraph;